robdyke/dotfiles/README.md

 I think this is currently broken. whoami apparently does not work.

+To install to `/etc/skel` so that new users get dotfiles, run `sudo ./install.sh`

 # Environment

   * A dark xterm-256color terminal is required.
 Fbterm can be used but TERM=fbterm has to be set to enable the right escape codes.